 Social-Emotional Development and Intervention

-Tina Malti is an Associate Professor of Psychology at the University of Toronto, where she is also cross-appointed as a Professor in the Division of Child and Youth Mental Health within the Department of Psychiatry at the University of Toronto.
+Tina Malti is Professor of Psychology at the University of Toronto, where she is cross-appointed in the Division of Child and Youth Mental Health at the Department of Psychiatry.

-She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science and has received numerous awards for her research on social-emotional development, aggression, and child and youth mental health.
+She is a Fellow of the American Psychological Association (Division 7: Developmental Psychology) and the Association for Psychological Science and has received numerous awards for her research on social-emotional development, aggression and prosocial behavior, and child and youth mental health.

 Tina is currently an Associate Editor of the journal Child Development and serves as the Membership Secretary of the International Society for the Study of Behavioural Development.